 I've never been a big social media person.
 Before I started blogging, I briefly had a Facebook account, but that didn't last long.
 Once I started blogging, I created accounts on Pinterest and Twitter.
 I started a new Facebook account, but deleted that pretty quickly because I just don't like Facebook.
 Last year, I created… Continue reading My Depression’s Cooling Relationship with Social Media

 Irritability can definitely be an issue sometimes because of my depression.
 I seem to lose access to all of my more mature self, and revert to what may have worked best when I was five years old.
-This can have a major impact on my behaviour, and sometimes I have let fly with yelling, screaming,… Continue reading “You Can Be a Real Bitch” – Depression and Irritability
+This can have a major impact on my behaviour, and sometimes I have let fly with yelling, screaming, and swearing.
+This… Continue reading “You Can Be a Real Bitch” – Depression and Irritability